GurvanN22/GurvanN22/README.md

-#  👋  Hi , am Gurvan Nicolas and am a french student
+#  👋  Hi , am EXPOSE and am a french student

 Here some of tools and languages that am using :